Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 A workaround is to reformat the SD card to use a larger cluster size.
 Here's how:

 1. Check the existing cluster size.
 If you are running firmware 1.21 or later, then you can run [M39](/User_manual/Reference/Gcodes/M39) from the command line to find this.
 Otherwise, move the card to a PC and examine the disk properties.
-1. If the cluster size is already 64Kb then the following won't help; although defragmenting the large file that is causing the problem may help.
+1. If the cluster size is already 64kB (for cards smaller than 4GB) or 32kB (for cards larger than 4GB) then the following won't help; although defragmenting the large file that is causing the problem may help.
 1. Move the SD card to a PC
 1. Create a temporary folder on your PC to hold the contents of the card
 1. Copy all files and subfolders on the SD card into your temporary folder
 1. Reformat the SD card, see [SD card page here](/User_manual/RepRapFirmware/SD_card#formatting).
-If it is 4Gb or smaller, specify FAT16 format, with cluster size 64kb if you are given a choice.
-If it is larger than 4Gb then FAT16 will not be available, so use FAT32 and specify 64kb cluster size.
+If it is 4GB or smaller, specify FAT16 format, with cluster size 64kB if you are given a choice.
+If it is larger than 4GB then FAT16 will not be available, so use FAT32 and specify 32kB (or 64kB if available) cluster size.
 1. Copy all the files and folders form your temporary folder back on to the SD card
 1. Eject or safely remove the SD card from the PC and put it back in the Duet
 1. Restart the Duet